-Today we’ve got our very own B. C. Marine, the CAO of Authors 4 Authors, here with her debut novel A Seer’s Daughter.
+Today we’ve got our very own Brandi Spencer, the Secretary-Treasurer of Authors 4 Authors, here with her debut novel Kiss of Treason.
 We’re so excited to see her work distributed to the public so they can enjoy it as much as we do!

-What inspired you to write A Seer's Daughter?
+What inspired you to write Kiss of Treason?

 I’ve always had vivid dreams.
 They’re like my own personal movies scenes in my head while I sleep, only better.
 At some point, I started writing them down because I figured that if I enjoyed them so much, someone else might too.